 Touring bikes are not known for their speed, but they are known for functionality in traveling and durability.
 This bike is excellent to use on your bike tour or any bike tour that you may want to take.

-When you were young, and the rush when you first dared to ride your bike down that really steep hill in your neighbourhood?
+When you were young, and the rush when you first dared to ride your bike down that really steep hill in your neighborhood?
 The ride down is great!.
 Stopping isn’t always so much fun though.
 Bicycle control relies on two elements: steering and brakes.
 If either of these is missing, you are an out of control cyclist, hazardous to yourself and others.

 History’s first bicycles had no brakes.
 Band-aids hadn’t yet been invented, so the next logical step was to devise a stopping system.
 Thus, brakes were born to help riders slow down and stop, and bicycles suddenly became way more popular.
 By increasing frictional force on the wheels, cyclists were able to slow down and stop.

 The first widely used braking system was called “the plunger”.
 It first appeared on the high-wheeled bicycles that were popular in the 1800s.
 The plunger operated on a simple principle.
 To slow down a bicycle, a lever was either pressed down or pulled up, causing a metal show to press against the outer side of the tire.
 Of course, the friction created caused excess wear and tear on the tire, so blowout were always a problem.
 Cyclists found that the plunger did not work well with pneumatic tires, even after covering the metal shoe with rubber.
 Wet surfaces were another drawback, as water decreased the friction between the brake shoe and tire, reducing the braking power.